 Second hand cycles passed through the factory before being offered to the public.
 World War II restricted the supply of important British made components for several years.
 This influence may explain the bias of refurbished machines in the war years.
 It has also been noted that the standard of finish was not quite up to pre war machines, but the same pride of workmanship was still evident, and there was still a strong demand for new machines.
 By the 1960's the motorcar had begun to make inroads into the cycle industry throughout the Western World, so Swansea's began selling electrical appliances, refrigerators, radios, as well as cycles.

 The business closed in the late 1960's.
 So a family firm that had given so much to Western Australian cycling, as well as supporting a staff that in its heyday amounted to some sixty-five people, finally closed its doors after more than forty years.
 Swansea cycles were regarded as one of the best available in Western Australia, and even today many are still to be found in owners' garages, taking pride of place, still giving their by now aged riders pleasure.
-Researched and written by Peter Wells
+Researched and written by Peter Wells and Stuart Bonser.

 Can you help?